jschiefer/legostyx/README.md

 was published in June 2000.
 The contents of this repository are the contents of the `legostyx.tar` file described in the paper.

+I have made no contributions to the code other than to archive it and add this README.

 ## Prerequisites
 You need a Lego RCX 2.0 brick and a Lego IR (infrared) tower.
 Linux has kernel support for the IR tower since version 2.6, and (at least